DoctorLai/simple-steem-docker/README.md

 ## Requirements

 - Docker installed and running
-- A Steem witness node Docker image (For example: `justyy/steem:ubuntu24.04`)
+- A Steem witness node Docker image (For example: `justyy/steem:ubuntu24.04`).
+See all images at [justyy/steem](https://hub.docker.com/r/justyy/steem)

 ---